Schneemann84/ProceduralTerrainGen/README.md

 ### 0.2.0.2
 - Added ability to create an array of vertices more detailed than before
 - Unable to create mesh with new detailed vertex creation

+### 0.2.1.3
+- Fixed issue where, in NewTerrainGeneration, no mesh would be generated